-SLI has served 110 scholars since 2012.
-It has awarded more than $159,000 in SLI college scholarship awards and $35,000 in SLI computer awards to its graduating high school students, plus more than $9,000 in tuition support for students to enroll in college dual enrollment courses while in high school.
+SLI has served more than 110 scholars since 2012.
+It has awarded more than $159,000 in SLI college scholarship awards and $35,000 in SLI computer awards to its graduating high school students, plus more than $9,000 in dual enrollment tuition support for students to take college courses while in high school.

 SLI scholar testimonials: